 Can NLR, PLR and LMR be used as prognostic indicators in patients with pulmonary embolism?
 A commentary

-It is known that drugs including steroids can increase neutrophils and decrease lymphocytes and therefore affect NLR, PLR and LMR values .
-Therefore, it will be more valuable to exclude patients who use drugs that may affect laboratory parameters.
-In addition, plasma inflammatory biomarkers are time dependent variables, the time of sample collection and the time from the onset of the symptom to the sampling may have an impact on the parameters [3-6].
-Therefore, it is important to identify the time from first symptom to sample collection and the factors that may affect it.
-In conclusion, because NLR, PLR and LMR can be affected by many factors, prospective studies with large populations are needed to show the accuracy of use in critically ill patients.
+It is known that drugs, including steroids, can increase neutrophils and decrease lymphocytes and therefore affect NLR, PLR, and LMR values .
+Consequently, it will be more valuable to exclude patients who use drugs that may affect laboratory parameters.
+Besides, plasma inflammatory biomarkers are time-dependent variables.
+The time of sample collection and the time from the onset of the symptom to the sampling may impact the parameters [3-6].
+Therefore, it is essential to identify the time from the first symptom to sample collection and the factors that may affect it.
+In conclusion, because NLR, PLR, and LMR can be affected by many factors, prospective studies with large populations are needed to show the accuracy of use in critically ill patients.

 Copyright (c) 2020 Cihan Bedel, Mustafa Korkut, Hamit Hakan Armağan

 This work is licensed under a Creative Commons Attribution 4.0 International License.